nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

                                           VkExtensionProperties *pProperties);
 ```

-The `pLayerName` parameter in these functions is used to select either a single
+The "pLayerName" parameter in these functions is used to select either a single
 layer or the Vulkan platform implementation.
-If `pLayerName` is NULL, extensions
+If "pLayerName" is NULL, extensions
 from Vulkan implementation components (including loader, implicit layers, and
 ICDs) are enumerated.
-If `pLayerName` is equal to a discovered layer module name
+If "pLayerName" is equal to a discovered layer module name
 then only extensions from that layer (which may be implicit or explicit) are
 enumerated.
 Duplicate extensions (e.g. an implicit layer and ICD might report
 support for the same extension) are eliminated by the loader.
 For duplicates,